adamkumlin/react-hangman/README.md

 # react-hangman

-A simple Hangman game I created in React with TypeScript and Vite.
+A simple Hangman game I created with React and Vite in TypeScript.
 Feel free to only use the component or begin your new project directly from this project.

 ## Installation